 Students should utilize search engines like Google to find outside scholarships.
 Every student and parent should be very careful to avoid scholarships scams.
 Students with outside scholarships must notify the Financial Aid Office.

 Verification must be completed to receive any federal or institutional aid.
-Students not completing Verification are not eligible for federal or institutional aid.
+Students who choose to not complete Verification are not eligible for federal or institutional aid.

 Once all requested documentation is showing as received, the account will be reviewed.
 Students should check ASIST and their email account to verify the status of Verification.